sandstorm-io/sandstorm/docs/administering/email.md

 ## Outgoing SMTP

-Once you configure an SMTP relay in the `Email configuration` page of the Admin panel, apps can send email out to the world, subject to rate limiting.
+Apps can send email out to the world, subject to rate limiting.
+To enable this feature, you must configure an SMTP relay in the `Email configuration` page of the Admin panel.
 The SMTP server needs to accept e-mails with the SMTP envelope's bounce address set to either your grain's local address or the "Sandstorm server's own email address" address.

 If running at home or at work, you can usually use your ISP's or corporation's SMTP server.
 Otherwise, [Sendgrid](https://sendgrid.com/), [Mailgun](http://www.mailgun.com/), and others